jrspinella/NoOpsAccelerator/src/bicep/readme.md

-# NoOps Accelerator - Bicep Modules
+# Azure NoOps Accelerator Azure Bicep Templates

-This directory contains all of the modules required to deploy NoOps Accelerator components.

-Checkout the [Getting Started](#getting-started) section below for details on where to start, pre-requisites and more.

-## Getting Started

-To get started with NoOps Accelerator Bicep modules, please refer to the [Architecture wiki page](../../docs/NoOpsAccelerator-Architecture.md) for:

-1. Prerequisites and dependencies for the overall reference implementation.
-2. High-level deployment flow.
-3. Links to more detailed instructions on individual modules.
+This folder contains the Azure Bicep templates for deploying Azure NoOps Accelerator modules.
+See the [Deployment Guide for Bicep](../bicep/examples/deployment-guide-bicep.md) for detailed instructions on how to use the templates.

 ## Azresources Folder